cuckoosandbox/cuckoo/docs/book/src/faq/index.rst

 Cuckoo stumbles and produces some error I don't understand
 ----------------------------------------------------------

-Cuckoo is a young and still evolving project, it might definitely happen that you will occur in some problems while running it, but before you rush into sending emails to everyone make sure to read what follows.
+Cuckoo is a young and still evolving project, it's possible that you encounter some problems while running it, but before you rush into sending emails to everyone make sure you read what follows.

 Cuckoo is not meant to be a point-and-click tool: it's designed to be a highly customizable and configurable solution for somewhat experienced users and